Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ![](https://media.retroachievements.org/Badge/153585.png) [Full Roster [m] (25)](https://retroachievements.org/achievement/108527)
 _Reach Ending A, watch credits and scene after_
 * If done properly you should get this after having recruited your last Seraphic Gate ally, Freya if done in the "correct" order.
-If after getting the 3 bonus warriors you don't get it that likely mean you've forgotten someone in the story mode.
+If after getting the 3 bonus warriors you don't get it that mean you've forgotten someone in the story mode.
 You have more than enough time to recruit everyone during their respective chapters so that shouldn't really happen, you might want to double check in the Misc section before heading to the last dungeon if you're paranoid about this.

 ![](https://media.retroachievements.org/Badge/153577.png) [Boss XXXV (10)](https://retroachievements.org/achievement/108521)
 _Defeat Gabriel Celeste in Seraphic Gate_
-* With the postgame equipment you have access to here, he shouldn't be a problem.
-His special attack Empress Massacre will kill a character, but as long as it's a single target attack once again you are safe.
+* With the postgame equipment you have access to he shouldn't be a problem.
+His special attack Empress Massacre will kill a character but as long as it's a single target attack once again you are safe.
 When pushed into critical health he will start using Great Magics, which are team-wide.
 Make sure you can burst him down before that happen.
 If you are lacking a bit in damage, having two mages to cast Turn 1 Sap Guard and Might reinforce is still a good tactic.

 ![](https://media.retroachievements.org/Badge/153578.png) [Giant Lord (10)](https://retroachievements.org/achievement/109421)
 _Defeat Giant Lord and Vanirs in Seraphic Gate_
-* Giant Lord is the Seraphic Gate version of Surt as you cant save after beating him in story mode.
+* Giant Lord is the Seraphic Gate version of Surt, as you cant save after beating him in story mode.
 He is a hidden fights, having a low percentage of spawning instead of the 3 Disaster Eyes in the last zone of the dungeon.
 The trick to try and fight him quickly is simply to flee if he doesn't appear and reset the room.

 ![](https://media.retroachievements.org/Badge/153579.png) [Pest Control (25)](https://retroachievements.org/achievement/109422)
 _Defeat Hamsters in Seraphic Gate_
 * Similar to Giant Lord, the Hamsters are a hidden fight that you can randomly trigger instead of the Loki Shade in the last room before the boss.
-Same as above, you can quickly flee if they doesnt appear.
-Make no mistakes those critters are lethal and the hardest fight of the game if you are not prepared.
+Same as above, you can quickly flee if they don't appear.
+Make no mistakes those critters are lethal and are the hardest fight in the game if you are not prepared.
 As expected from Hamsters, their hitbox is very small and most of your team will have trouble even hitting them in the first place.
 On top of that they have a devastating team wide attacks that will likely wrecks you even with Guts and Auto-Item.
 * The setup I used to kill them in one turn before they can even attack is the following:
 1. Valkyrie equipped with a Bow
 2. Janus
 3. Two mages equipped with Mystic Cross and able to cast Great Magics
-* The strat is simple.
-Attack the first hamster with everyone, start a PWS chain going Valkyrie > Janus > Mage 1 > Mage 2.
+* Attack the first hamster with everyone, start a PWS chain going Valkyrie > Janus > Mage 1 > Mage 2.
 If you're using the equipment gotten in the dungeon and are not a bunch of lv1, you will deal enough damage with the combo-boosted Mystic Cross that all the hamsters will die in the first round.

 ![](https://media.retroachievements.org/Badge/153580.png) [Boss XXXVI (25)](https://retroachievements.org/achievement/108522)
 _Defeat Iseria Queen in Seraphic Gate_